sushant-varanasi/java-operator-sdk/README.md

 Kubernetes client creation using properties is also supported, for complete list see: [Link for config class]

+## Correlation IDs

+We add automatically additional log information using [MDC](https://www.slf4j.org/manual.html#mdc).
+See values added by default [here]().
+This can be extended easily by implementing [CorrelationIdProvider] interface by your custom resource.

 ## Dealing with Consistency

 ### Run Single Instance